LorenzDuremdes/Second-Brain/psychological trauma.md

 		1. e.g. theater gave him a chance to deeply and physically experience what it was like to be someone other than the learning-disabled, oversensitive boy that he had gradually become

 ## [[psychotherapy]]
-1. which members of the group had benefited from psychological trauma therapy and which had continued to feel suicidal and self-destructive?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+1. which members of the group had benefited from psychological trauma therapy and which had continued to feel suicidal and [[self]]-destructive?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 171]
 	1. our TAQ interviews provided some answers.
-The patients who remained self-destructive had told us that they did not remember [[feeling]] safe with anybody as a child; they had reported being abandoned, shuttled from place to place, and generally left to their own devices
+The patients who remained [[self]]-destructive had told us that they did not remember [[feeling]] safe with anybody as a child; they had reported being abandoned, shuttled from place to place, and generally left to their own devices

 		I concluded that, if you carry a [[memory]] of having felt safe with somebody long ago, the traces of that earlier affection can be reactivated in attuned relationships when you are an adult, whether these occur in daily life or in good therapy.
 However, if you lack a deep [[memory]] of [[feeling]] loved and safe, the receptors in the [[brain]] that respond to [[human]] kindness may simply fail to develop.

-		This notion found further support in the work of the neuroscientist Jaak Panksepp, who found that young rats that were not licked by their moms during the first week of their lives did not develop opioid receptors in the anterior cingulate cortex, a part of the [[brain]] associated with affiliation and a sense of safety.^[See E. E. Nelson and J. Panksepp, “[[Brain]] Substrates of [[Infant]] Mother Attachment: Contributions of Opioids, Oxytocin, and [[Norepinephrine]],” [[Neuroscience]] & Biobehavioral Reviews 22, no. 3 (1998): 437–52.
+		This notion found further support in the work of the neuroscientist Jaak Panksepp, who found that young rats that were not licked by their moms during the first week of their lives did not develop opioid receptors in the anterior [[cingulate cortex]], a part of the [[brain]] associated with affiliation and a sense of safety.^[See E. E. Nelson and J. Panksepp, “[[Brain]] Substrates of [[Infant]] Mother Attachment: Contributions of Opioids, [[Oxytocin]], and [[Norepinephrine]],” [[Neuroscience]] & Biobehavioral Reviews 22, no. 3 (1998): 437–52.
 See also J. Panksepp, et al., “Endogenous Opioids and Social Behavior,” [[Neuroscience]] & Biobehavioral Reviews 4, no. 4 (1981): 473–87; and J. Panksepp, E. Nelson, and S. Siviy, “[[Brain]] Opioids and Mother-[[Infant]] Social [[Motivation]],” Acta paediatrica 83, no. 397 (1994): 40–46.]

 1. psychological trauma (chameleon analogy)^[Alok Kanojia, Wednesday 23/06/2021]
 	1. trauma tends to "disguise" itself as other mental illnesses (e.g. [[depression]], anxiety) fixing e.g. [[depression]] brings [[anxiety disorder]], which brings something else once 'cured'